Athletics Strategist, Creative Coaching Visionary, and Impassioned Leader

-Furthering this notion, in early 2015, Celia launched the Assistant Coach Immersion Program (ACIP).
-The ACIP is a unique educational experience that will bring men and women coaches from all sports together.
-The vision of this program is to develop the next generation of head coaches who will coach from a strong sense of purpose or their authentic True North.
+Furthering this notion, in early 2015, Celia launched the Assistant Coach Immersion Program (ACIP) and most recently she has launched Camp Elevate and ElevateU.
+All True North programs are a unique educational experience that bring men and women coaches from all sports together.
+The vision for the programming is to develop the next generation of coaches who will coach from a strong sense of purpose or their authentic True North.

 Celia worked vehemently to find her own True North and credits esteemed wellness entrepreneur for finding the courage to build True North Sports.
 His ideologies reflect much of what finding your True North is all about:

 “I spent the better part of the first 40 years of my life looking for a guru, that person who would just blow me away with her or his prescience, kindness, compassion, vision and guidance.
 The one who would give me the answers.
 Who would tell me what to do to get to that place where I finally felt like I had ‘made it.’
 It finally dawned upon me… The person I was looking for was the one I would need to become.” – Jonathan Fields, Be Your Own Guru